Stellaria apetala: Description

 Flowering occurs in the early spring, February-May in Northern Europe.
 The inflorescences are terminal and consist of a short cyme of up to six flowers, which are small, 2–3 mm in diameter.
 There are four or five hairy oval/lanceolate green sepals 2–3.5 mm long.
 Most flowers have no petals at all, but a small proportion have five deeply bifid green/scarious petals about 1 mm longer than the sepals, which never open widely.
 There are usually between one and three stamens, sometimes none, with grey-violet anthers, and three styles.

+The fruits are formed a week or two after flowering and consist of an oval green capsule about 3 mm long, which remains surrounded by the sepals.
+Each fruit contains about 6-8 yellowish-brown disc-shaped seeds which are released when the tip of the fruit opens by six spreading teeth.
+The seeds are 0.5–0.8 mm in diameter, with a ring of small, blunt tubercles around the rim.

-The numerous seeds are pale yellowish-brown, occasionally darker, 0.6–0.8 mm in diameter, with prominent small, blunt tubercles.Stellaria apetala is self-pollinating and, because the flowers do not open widely, is often cleistogamous.
+Stellaria apetala is self-pollinating and, because the flowers do not open widely, is often cleistogamous.

+Taxonomy

-TaxonomyStellaria apetala forms part of a complex that also includes S. media and S. neglecta.
+Stellaria apetala forms part of a complex that also includes S. media and S. neglecta.

 It was first described by Ucria in 1796.
 In 1828, Du Mortier, describing a form found in Belgium, applied the name Alsine pallida, which Piré (1863) transferred to the genus Stellaria.

 The taxonomic status of Stellaria apetala (Dumort.)
 Piré has been confused.
 Dandy (1958) and Clapham, Tutin and Warburg (1962) adopted the name Stellaria pallida but while Clapham et al. treated S. apetala Ucria as a synonym, Dandy considered this to be a synonym of S. media L., as also did Chater and Heywood.
 Whitehead and Sinha, having failed to locate any specimens matching the description in the Flora Europaea, concluded that S. apetala Ucria or S. apetala auct. could be regarded as synonyms of S. pallida (Dumort.)
 Piré.
-Stellaria pallida is now considered as a junior synonym of Stellaria apetala.
+Stellaria pallida is now considered a junior synonym of Stellaria apetala.

 Its chromosome number is 2n = 22.

+The name Stellaria is from the Latin "stella", for a star, and describes the appearance of the flowers of plants in this genus (not so much this particular species).
+The prefix "a-" derives from the Ancient Greek, and means "without" or "lacking" and therefore refers to the absence of petals in most specimens.
+The synonym pallida comes from the Latin pallens, pallidus = pale, and is most likely a reference to the yellowish colour of the foliage.